Comparing the Big Three IRA Custodians

 The Bottom Line

-For most rollovers, any of these three custodians will serve you well.
-The cost differences on a percentage basis are marginal.
-Choose Fidelity if you want maximum flexibility and service.
-Choose Schwab if you value integrated banking and branch access.
-Choose Vanguard if you’re committed to passive index investing and want the company that pioneered low-cost investing.
+Here’s what I always tell people who ask me which one to pick: for most rollovers, all three will serve you well.
+The cost differences between them on a percentage basis are honestly marginal.
+Go with Fidelity if you want maximum flexibility and the best customer service.
+Go with Schwab if banking integration and branch access matter to you.
+Go with Vanguard if you’re a true set-it-and-forget-it index investor who wants the company that started the whole low-cost revolution.